rrherr/banjo-grammar/README.md

 ## Wiki

-Visit [the wiki](https://github.com/rrherr/banjo-grammar/wiki) (a work in progress) for related links to learn more!
+[Visit the wiki](https://github.com/rrherr/banjo-grammar/wiki) (a work in progress) for links to learn more about related topics.

 ## Contact